 Our 18-day Itinerary

-It’s a long way to travel but we intended to pack as much as possible into our 18-day itinerary.
+It’s a long way to travel but we intended to include as much as possible in our 18-day itinerary.

 The initial breakdown was as follows:

 ♦ Flight from our home base to London Luton

 ♦ Overnight stay close to London Gatwick

 ♦ Flight from London Gatwick to Hong Kong, with a 2-day stopover in Kowloon